MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule for the Active Directory Domain Controller service to allow NTP traffic for the Windows Time service.
 [UDP 123] |
 | Remote Addresses | Any |

+> [!NOTE]
-As the NTP service might be used by non-Windows clients, we do not limit the remote addresses.
+> As the NTP service might be used by non-Windows clients,
+> we do not limit the remote addresses.

 #### Active Directory Domain Controller (RPC-EPMAP)